nirlanka/nirmall.github.io/_posts/blog/2017-02-20-windows-sticky-notes.md

 ### Lists

 `ctrl shift l` creates a list.
-Pressing that multiple times will change the format of the list:
+Pressing that same combination multiple times will change the format of the list.
+Try the number in front of each style:

 1. Bullet lists (● ● ●)
 2. Numbered list (1 2 3)